Daniel F. Hedges Executive Director

 Lydia C. Milnes Attorney

 Lydia, who joined Mountain State Justice in January 2012, focuses primarily on the reform of institutions such as mental health, juvenile, and correctional facilities.
 Lydia additionally advocates to protect the legal rights of children in need of special education and West Virginia consumers.
-Lydia is currently serving as a member of the West Virginia State Advisory Committee to the U.S. Commission on Human Rights.
+Lydia is currently serving as a member of the West Virginia State Advisory Committee to the U.S. Commission on Civil Rights.
 After graduating from Northeastern University School of Law in 2007, Lydia spent two years clerking for Judge Irene Keeley in federal district court in the Northern District of West Virginia, and then clerked for two and a half years for Justice Margaret Workman on West Virginia’s Supreme Court of Appeals.
 Before law school, Lydia worked as a legal assistant in the national office of the American Civil Liberties Union.
 Lydia received her bachelor’s degree from Haverford College, where she graduated with honors in political science.

 Michael Nissim-Sabat Attorney